tusharkhanna575/Language-Translation/README.md

  ## Features
  * Translates to any language
+ * Copies that translation to the clipboard
  * App also generates an audio file of the translation
  * And lets you download the audio file

 ## Requirements

 * Streamlit - open source app framework for Machine Learning & Data Science
 * google-trans-new - google translate api
 * gTTS - google text to speech
+* pyperclip - copy to clipboard

 ## Badges